note89/note89.github.io/content/drafts/typelevel-tic-tac-toe-in-typescript/index.md

 ### UI Code

-I know it's a bit silly to call this a UI, but it gives you indications on how the game is going and tells you when you are doing illegal things with red text so that is basically a UI for me.
+I know it's a bit silly to call this a UI, but hey, it gives you visual indications of the state of the game and yells at what you are doing wrong if you try to play the game incorrectly.
+So that is a rudimentary UI.

 ```typescript
 //